The OrbitTools Libraries

 Public and Standard Editions

 In 2002, I created a modern, object-oriented C++ version of the original 1980's era NORAD FORTRAN IV SGP4/SDP4 implementations.
 In 2003, I ported this C++ implementation to C#.
-These two implementations represent the Public Edition of OrbitTools, and are available free of charge for non-commercial use.
+These two original implementations represent the Public Edition of OrbitTools, and are available free of charge for non-commercial use.
 Commercial users must purchase a software license agreement, for which they receive the Standard Edition of the software.
 The Standard Edition includes all the features of the Public Edition, plus support for WGS-84 and Earth Centered Fixed (ECF) coordinates.
 See the Edition Information page for more information.

 Professional Edition and Track Library